 - Show up prepared.
 Be on time, have your readings completed and points in mind for discussion or clarification.
-Complying with these elements raises the level of class discussion for everyone. - Have assignments completed on schedule, printed, and done according to the specified requirements.
+Complying with these elements raises the level of class discussion for everyone. - Have assignments completed on schedule, printed, and done accordingly to the specified requirements.
 This will help ensure that your assignments are returned in a timely manner. - Ask questions in class.
 Engage the lecturer.
-These are often very busy professionals who are doing us an honor by coming to speak. - Comply with academic integrity policies (no plagiarism or cheating, nothing unethical). - Respect differences of opinion (classmates, lecturers, local constituents we engage with on-site visits).
-You are not expected to agree with everything you hear, but you are expected to listen across difference and consider other perspectives with respect.
+These are often very busy professionals who are doing us an honor by coming to speak. - Comply with academic integrity policies (no plagiarism or cheating, nothing unethical). - Respect differences of opinion (classmates', lecturers, local constituents engaged with on the visits).
+You are not expected to agree with everything you hear, but you are expected to listen across difference and consider other perspectives with respect. - Storing Your Work: Keep several copies of your work as back up and keep one copy accessible to you through an online forum, such as an attachment in your email, the course learning management system, or cloud-based storage.
+This way your work will always be available to despite technical issues.
+Lost files, deleted drives, or computer crashes are not excuses for late, missing work.